← Previous · All Episodes · Next →

 Matt Heywood:

 And I would say your best supports are people who have careers.
-So I always try to talk to people who are maybe 5 or 10 years older than me and, like, ask them how they navigated through their career.
+So I always try to talk to people who are maybe five or 10 years older than me and, like, ask them how they navigated through their career.
 I like to ask people how they ended up in the role that they're in right now.
 And almost always, it's this weird path where they're bouncing back and forth between things and not what they originally intended, but they ended up somewhere that they really liked.

 Katy DeCoste: